PostgREST/postgrest/docs/references/observability.rst

    127.0.0.1 - user [26/Jul/2021:01:56:38 -0500] "GET /clients HTTP/1.1" 200 - "" "curl/7.64.0"
    127.0.0.1 - anonymous [26/Jul/2021:01:56:48 -0500] "GET /unexistent HTTP/1.1" 404 - "" "curl/7.64.0"

-For diagnostic information about the server itself, PostgREST logs to ``stderr``.
-It includes the server version and also the version of the connected PostgreSQL.
+For diagnostic information about the server itself, PostgREST logs to ``stderr``:

+  - The full version of the connected PostgreSQL database.
+  - :ref:`schema_cache` statistics.
+  - The messages received by the :ref:`listener`.

 .. code::